sigmonsays/sigmonsays.github.io/ssh-git-config.md

     email = user@example.net
     name = sigmonsays

-the sshCommand parameter determines allows you to specify what private key to use for the ssh connection.
+the sshCommand parameter sets what private key to use for the ssh connection.
 The other parameters configure what e-mail and name to use for committing.

 That's about it!